tinymce/tinymce/readme.md

 -----------------
 1. Install Node.js
 2. Open a console and go to the project directory
+3. Write "npm i -g jake" to install the jake tool globally.
-3. Write "npm install" to install all Node.js modules needed
+4. Write "npm i" to install all package dependencies
 4. Build TinyMCE by writing "jake"

 Build tasks